MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/notification-email-not-received.md

   - SharePoint Online
 ---

-# Site storage notification emails for group-connected SharePoint sites aren't received
+# Site storage notifications for group-connected SharePoint sites aren't received

-Site storage notification emails are sent from 'no-reply@sharepointonline.com'.
-Microsoft 365 treats it as external address.
-By default, Microsoft 365 groups don’t allow emails from external addresses, and block the email notification.
+Site storage notification email messages that are sent to group-connected SharePoint sites are sent from 'no-reply@sharepointonline.com'.
+Microsoft 365 treats this address as external.
+By default, Microsoft 365 groups don’t allow email messages from external addresses.
+Therefore, the groups block these notifications.

-To make sure site storage notification emails are received, change your Microsoft 365 group settings to allow email from external addresses:
+To make sure that site storage notification email messages are received, change your Microsoft 365 group settings to allow email to be sent from an external address:

 1. Open the [Microsoft 365 admin center](https://admin.microsoft.com).